Alfred Kinsey: Initial research on entomology

 In the fall of 1914, Kinsey entered Bowdoin College, where he studied entomology under Manton Copeland, and was admitted to the Zeta Psi fraternity, in whose house he lived for much of his time at college.
 In 1916 Kinsey was elected to the Phi Beta Kappa society and graduated magna cum laude, with degrees in biology and psychology.
 Alfred Seguine Kinsey did not attend his son's graduation ceremony at Bowdoin, possibly as another sign of disapproval of his son's choice of career and studies.

 Kinsey continued his graduate studies at Harvard University's Bussey Institute, which had one of the most highly regarded biology programs in the United States.
 It was there that Kinsey studied applied biology under William Morton Wheeler, a scientist who made outstanding contributions to entomology.
 Under Wheeler, Kinsey worked almost completely autonomously, which suited both men quite well.

 Kinsey wrote his doctoral thesis on gall wasps, zealously collecting samples of the species.
 He traveled widely and took 26 detailed measurements of hundreds of thousands of gall wasps; his methodology was itself an important contribution to entomology as a science.
-In 1919, Kinsey was awarded a ScD degree by Harvard University, and he accepted an academic post in biology at Indiana University.
+In 1919, Kinsey was awarded an Sc.D from Harvard University, and he accepted an academic post in biology at Indiana University.
 In 1920 he published several papers under the auspices of the American Museum of Natural History in New York City, introducing the gall wasp to the scientific community and describing its phylogeny.
 Of the more than 18 million insects in the museum's collection, some 5 million are gall wasps collected by Kinsey.

 Kinsey wrote a widely used high-school textbook, An Introduction to Biology, which was published in October 1926.
 The book endorsed evolution and unified, at the introductory level, the previously separate fields of zoology and botany.